phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 * **University Community:** As the application extends its reach to other universities and potentially the general public, the target audience expands to include students, faculty, and staff members from various universities, as well as individuals who are looking for a platform to exchange books.

 * **Book Enthusiasts:** Individuals who have an interest in reading beyond their academic studies can also benefit from the application.
 They might want to explore and exchange books on various topics with other users.

-* **Administrators and Moderators:** While not the primary users, administrators and moderators of the application are also part of the target audience.
-They are responsible for maintaining the platform, ensuring its smooth operation, and addressing any issues or disputes that arise.

 The application aims to serve a diverse group of users, ranging from university students in need of textbooks for their courses to those who want to make their unused textbooks available for exchange.
 By catering to these different user needs, the application seeks to create a vibrant community of book exchange enthusiasts and facilitate seamless textbook swapping among students within universities and beyond.